Translations

 Games and Modpacks

-For games and modpacks, Minetest will look for the textdomain in all mods.
+For games and modpacks, Luanti will look for the textdomain in all mods.

 Say you have a game called mygame with the following game.conf: